opengeos/HyperCoast/qgis_plugin/README.md

 3. Select the data type (or use auto-detect)
 4. Configure RGB wavelengths for visualization
 5. Click **Load Data**

+### Searching Tanager Data

+1. Click the **Search Tanager Data** button
+2. Use the current map extent or enter a bounding box
+3. Set optional date, collection, query, cloud, and count filters
+4. Click **Search**
+5. Add footprints, open the visual asset, or download the radiance HDF5 for analysis

 ### Changing Band Combinations